 DIY sundial - with free template

-Make a sundial
+Make your own sundial

-With free handicraft template to download
+With free craft template to download.

-Long summer days and the clouds only appear now and again.
-The perfect opportunity to build an outdoor clock without any electricity or batteries.
-Attention little explorers!
-Because we're making a sundial to match the season.
-Here we have found out for you how to read the clock with the help of the sun.
-A particularly exciting first step for children to read the analogue clock with a sundial - don't you think?
-It's also something different for parents who have already soaked up enough vitamin D in the outdoor pool or sandpit thanks to their children.
+Long summer days and clouds only appear now and then.
+The perfect opportunity to build a clock for outdoors that doesn't need electricity or batteries.
+Attention, little explorers!
+We're making a sundial to match the season.
+We've done some research for you on how to tell the time using the sun.
+Reading the analogue clock with a sundial is a particularly exciting first step for children – don't you think?
+It's also something different for parents who have already soaked up enough vitamin D at the outdoor pool or in the sandpit thanks to their children.

-How does the sundial "tick"?
+How does a sundial work?

 Craft instructions for our sundial

-- an IKEA HEAT trivet*
+- an IKEA HEAT pot holder

 - a pair of scissors